yanisseF69/SlicerExtensionSandBox/README.md

 You can find full installation instructions and platform-specific compiler requirements in the official GitHub repository:
 👉 [https://github.com/abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python)
+For the moment, only the CPU version is compatible with this extension.

 Make sure your 3D Slicer's python version is 3.8 or higher.